Miguel Vargas Player Props: Dodgers vs. Pirates

 Miguel Vargas At The Plate

-- Vargas has 14 doubles, four triples, seven home runs and 36 walks while batting .199.
+- Vargas is hitting .197 with 14 doubles, four triples, seven home runs and 36 walks.

-- In 50.0% of his 76 games this season, Vargas has picked up at least one hit.
-He's also had nine multi-hit games.
+- Vargas has reached base via a hit in 38 games this season (of 77 played), and had multiple hits in nine of those games.

-- In 28.9% of his games this year, Vargas has had at least one RBI.
-He's picked up more than one in 11.8% and driven in three or more of his team's runs in one contest.
+- In 28.6% of his games this year, Vargas has notched at least one RBI.
+In nine of those games (11.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 40.8% of his games this season, with two or more runs scored in 3.9%.
+- In 32 of 77 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.